-- 1. Run HSQLDB (hsql.exe). - 2.
-Run Server Manager (sman.exe). - 3.
-Press the Start button to run the TrackStudio server. - 4.
-Once the server is running, click the Login button. - 5.
-Use the following to log on: login=root, password=root.
+- 1. Run Server Manager (sman.exe). - 2.
+Press the Start button to run the TrackStudio server. - 3.
+Once the server is running, click the Login button.

-If you are using the default HSQLDB DBMS, your database files looks like test.lck, test.log, test.properties and test.script.
+If you are using the default HSQLDB DBMS, your database files look like tsdb.lck, tsdb.log, tsdb.properties and tsdb.script.
 Do not delete them.